joshosas/propati/README.md

 ## Credits

-Propati was created by [Your Name] as a project for [Purpose/Assignment].
+Propati was created by Joshua Aigbiremmhon as a project to test his mastery of PHP and Laravel.
 It utilizes the PHP Laravel framework, Laravel Blade templating engine, and Bootstrap for styling.

 ## License